toa-io/toa/extensions/exposition/documentation/octets.md

 Stores the content of the request body into a storage, under the request path with specified `content-type`.

-If the `content-type` is not acceptable or does not pass the [validation](/extensions/storages/readme.md#async-putpath-string-stream-readable-type-string-maybeentry), the request is rejected with a `415 Unsupported Media Type` response.
+If request's `content-type` is not acceptable, or if the request body does not pass the [validation](/extensions/storages/readme.md#async-putpath-string-stream-readable-type-string-maybeentry), the request is rejected with a `415 Unsupported Media Type` response.